k2s/sysadmin/testrun.org/README.md

 - nginx: testrun.org reachable, apk-1.9.4-debug downloadable
 - etckeeper: keep history?

+### Initial tests with /etc/hosts

-So I first added the IP of the new server as adress for testrun.org to my local /etc/hosts file, and wrote a mail from one testrun.org account to another, with the desktop client on my laptop; the mail appeared in /var/log/mail/mail.log, and was properly received in my desktop client with the second account.
+So I first added the IP of the new server as adress for testrun.org to my local /etc/hosts file, and wrote a mail from one testrun.org account to another, with the desktop client on my laptop; the mail appeared in /var/log/mail/mail.log, and was properly received in my desktop client with the second account, a temporary account.

+When I replied with the temporary account, the email was sent immediately as well, but my non-temp account didn't receive it.
+In thunderbird it was shown in the inbox folder, but "Loading Message..." never really completed.

 The zerotier-one service was running, so I assumed it worked correctly.
 I don't know the service well enough to conduct further tests; it doesn't seem very